“Children, beware of becoming commuter computers.”

 “Well, there was New Years.
 Frenched Lisa Prince at Clint’s party at midnight.
 That was robust.
 She’s a natural.
 Bet she’s sexier than her sister Denise someday.”
 Search my brain.
 “Alina Ballantine at Jody’s party.
 She was game.
 Said I was like the U.N., with Roman hands and Russian fingers.
 Haven’t seen her since.
 Boarding school.

 “What else?
-You spend a lot of time with your Bayville friends.”
+You spend a lot of time with your townie friends.”

 “Hmmm.
 Skinny dipping in Dott’s hot tub during the blizzard.
 Turning off all the lights.
 More than one full moon that night.
 Denise was there too.
 What a trip.
 And Lizzy at Phil’s birthday party.”

 “That all you got?
 Spin-the-bottle at Phil’s party?
 You counting that?”
 Going lip-to-lip with Liz was arbitrary and capricious, and unlikely to happen again.

 “OK, skip that.
 Suppose it has been a slow start.”
 Not that Frank is any great shakes in that department.

 We are students at Mill Hill, a country day school in an old manor house on Long Island, halfway between Bayville, where I live, and Cold Spring Harbor, Frank’s home.
 Started in fourth grade, him a year later.
-Eighth grade is the end of the line for boys; off to prep school somewhere, Jersey, New England, out of the ‘rents hair.
+Eighth grade is the end of the line for boys; off to boarding school somewhere, Jersey, New England, out of the ‘rents hair.

 Mill Hill does go to ninth grade for girls for some reason, a situation ripe with potential.
 Frank is clean in.
 Just the sort to appeal to a mature girl.
 Almost full-size at five-foot-eight, brown bangs and eyes, and a permanent smirk.
 Wears the standard-issue uniform.
 We are interchangeable with our friends.
 Blazer, khakis, loafers.
-Hand-me-downs from Brooks Brothers.
+Hand-me-downs from Brooks Brothers and the Salvation Army.
 One less thing to worry about.

 “Been to the club yet?”